diatomzone/diatomzone.github.io/collections/_articlesdir/uncategorized/thoughts-lupin.md

 - series: part 2 ([ESPECIALLY THE DUB OF ALL TIME](https://rhymewithrachel.tumblr.com/post/190810815338/what-im-saying-is-that-this-is-the-only-dub-that))
 - films: fuma conspiracy, eternal mermaid, obligatory cagliostro {{site.data.emojis.zenigata}}
-- chardesigns: part 1, part 2, part 3/babylon, fuma conspiracy, the first<sup>5</sup>, twcfm/koike trilogy (LOVE twcfm's whole aesthetic and the chardesigns slowly grew on me... except zenigata he's still too uncanny HA)
+- chardesigns: part 1, part 2, part 3/babylon, fuma conspiracy, the first{{site.data.foot.t5}}, twcfm/koike trilogy (LOVE twcfm's whole aesthetic and the chardesigns slowly grew on me... except zenigata he's still too uncanny HA)

 ---

-- <sup>1</sup> lupin is like the dirt that allows beautiful crops to flourish
+- {{site.data.foot.b1}} lupin is like the dirt that allows beautiful crops to flourish
-- <sup>2</sup> plus, you can fill in the generous gaps with anything you'd like! so porous {{site.data.emojis.zenigata}}
+- {{site.data.foot.b2}} plus, you can fill in the generous gaps with anything you'd like! so porous {{site.data.emojis.zenigata}}
-- <sup>3</sup> another objective good: the signature 3 mouth >:^]
+- {{site.data.foot.b3}} another objective good: the signature 3 mouth >:^]
-- <sup>4</sup> i wish i could watch more cus it got to the point where the subtitle quality was incomprehensible 😭😭
+- {{site.data.foot.b4}} i wish i could watch more cus it got to the point where the subtitle quality was incomprehensible 😭😭
-- <sup>5</sup> fun fact: the trailer for the first is what got me into lupin HA, it was the most expressive and flavorful adaptation of 2d chardesigns to 3d i'd ever seen!!!
+- {{site.data.foot.b5}} fun fact: the trailer for the first is what got me into lupin HA, it was the most expressive and flavorful adaptation of 2d chardesigns to 3d i'd ever seen!!!

-last updated: apr 30 2023
+last updated: may 06 2023